 Teachers, lecturers and education experts will unite with innovative businesses to harness the power of technology to tackle common challenges, and to ensure those working in education are equipped with the necessary skills and tools to meet the needs of schools, colleges, and their pupils.

-EdTech exports are worth an estimated £170 million to the UK economy, and the strategy will deliver on the Government’s ambition for tech firms to work with the education sector and create innovative solutions to 10 key education challenges, including:
+EdTech exports are worth an estimated £170 million to the UK economy, and the strategy will deliver on the Government’s ambition for tech firms to work with the education sector and create innovative solutions to 10 key education challenges.

-- Reduce teachers’ marking workload – using technology to cut the time teachers spend preparing and marking homework.
+- Administration processes – Reducing the burden of ‘non-teaching’ tasks, reduce teachers’ marking workload – using technology to cut the time teachers spend preparing and marking homework.

-- Identify how anti-cheating software can be improved – setting out more detail on how the Government can help to tackle the problem of essay mills, particularly in universities.
+- Assessment processes – Making assessment more effective and effcient by identifying how anti-cheating software can be improved – setting out more detail on how the Government can help to tackle the problem of essay mills, particularly in universities.

-- Promote the use of innovative tech to level the playing field for people with special educational needs and disabilities – identifying the technology that best suits individual needs.
+- Teaching practices – supporting access, inclusion, and improved educational outcomes for all, promote the use of innovative tech to level the playing field for people with special educational needs and disabilities – identifying the technology that best suits individual needs.

 Education Secretary Damian Hinds will say: